 Anna Ferdinand teaches English and journalism at Sedro-Woolley High School.
 She has worked in Education since 2008 and has had the privilege of working in classrooms that have hosted poets through the Skagit River Poetry Foundation for most of those years.
 Prior being an educator, Anna worked as a journalist, a baker, and an index proofreader.
 She has two wonderful kids in high school who she loves to the moon and back and then some.

 Jessica Gigot is a poet, farmer, teacher and musician.
 She has a small farm in Bow, WA called Harmony Fields that makes artisan sheep cheese and grows organic herbs.
 Her first book of poems, Flood Patterns, was published by Antrim House Books in 2015 and her writing has been published in several regional and national journals, including Floating Bridge Press Review, Pilgrimage, About Place Journal, and Poetry Northwest.

 Elli Gildnes spent several years as a teacher at The American School of Paris where she co-hosted an international digital poetry/film festival and facilitated the visits of US poet laureates to schools in the Paris region and ambassador’s residence.
 Later, as an administrator at The French American School of Puget Sound in Mercer Island, WA she worked to bring bilingual poets into area schools.
 With more than 20 years in public and private education, she holds degrees in teaching, administration and curriculum design with a focus on dual language, arts integration and social emotional learning.
-Elli has enjoyed serving as a volunteer at SRPF and currently teaches English to high school students.
-Her summers are spent running Maison Monet, a French art and culinary camp.
+Elli has enjoyed serving as a volunteer at SRPF and her summers are spent running Maison Monet, a French art and culinary camp.